By: Darren Kanthal

 When discussing values with people, I hear it’s too woo-woo, “we worked on our values last year” (as if the values are not theirs), or a flat-out refusal.
 These people fail to realize that their values are the platform and foundation for how they show up in all walks of life.
 If punctuality is a value of yours, chances are you show up on time for meetings.
 It’s also possible those that don’t, irritate you.

-To further develop yourself or others, it's crucial to be crystal clear on your core values.
-What do you care about as man or woman?
+To further develop your employees or yourself, it’s crucial to be crystal clear on your core values.
+What do you care about as a man or woman?
 These values are not professional or personal.
 They are both!
 Once you’re able to articulate your core values, your actions will become clearer because they’ll be tied to what you care about most.
 You’ll start to notice that when your values are disrespected out of alignment or being compromised – and it’ll affect you to the very core.

 As you’re reading this, has it dawned on you that the things that bother you most, your pet peeves, are in direct conflict with your values?
 If not, you’ve got some work to do!